molepigeon/think-2406-lab/README.md

 ## Session structure

 The session is comprised of a number of exercises focused around each of the services that you'll be using.
-The exercises build upon one another, and sometimes it is assumed that you have everything from the previous exercises set up, so it's best to complete the exercises in order.

 The simplest way to navigate this tutorial is the **Next** and **Previous** buttons at the bottom of each page, but you can also click a particular section in the sidebar to jump to it.

 **Note: Each section (part) of the lab is designed to be independent from the others.
 Therefore, you can start with any section of the lab.**